 What are call center metrics?

 In this blog post, we are trying to explain the question ” What are call center metrics? “.
 For a successful call center, you need some call center metrics to accomplish.
-These metrics are important to make your KPI (Key Performance Indicator).
+These metrics are important to make your KPI.
 Accurate data is essential to successfully maintaining a call center.
 With the busy call traffic that happens every day, it can be quite difficult to understand what’s going on without meaningful measurements.
 This makes it very important to choose the right metrics.
-Because when you choose to focus on a specific call center KPI, you can easily see that this metric represents an important reality in your business.
-Here we will explain the most common metrics you need to know.
+Because when you choose to focus on a specific KPI, you can easily see that this metric represents an important reality in your business.
+So, let’s look at what are call center metrics;

 First Call Resolution

 It is a call center performance data that shows the ratio of contacts resolved at the first call made with the customer and that does not require a repeat call, to all contacts.
-There is no need for an agent to transfer a call, there is no follow-up after the call, and the customer has customers who report that their problem has been resolved after the first call.
-If you want to read more about first call resolution you can check our other blog posts.
+There is no need for an agent to transfer a call, there is no follow-up after the call, and the customer has customers who report that their problem has been resolved after the first call and the first-call resolution of customer issues also streamlines your call traffic and prevents interruptions due to congestion.
+Also, quickly resolving an issue without a customer callback gives you a great customer experience.
+In this way, you also measure the success of your call center and the performance of your representative.

 It is performance data that indicates what percentage of incoming calls are met below the specified target time.
-It can also be calculated with different formulas.
+It can also be calculated with different formulas and this measurement determines whether the overall call center performance is reliable.
+Moreover, this service level is developed by the company through training of representatives, process improvement, and upgrading of the technology used.
 Also called Telephone Service Factor or TSF.
 Handling incoming calls within a certain period of time.
 “Answering X% of incoming calls in Y seconds”.
-If you want to read more about service level you can check our other blog posts.

 After Call Work

-Post-call process – refers to the work that needs to be done immediately after and due to an incoming transaction type These jobs are mostly in the form of data entry, filling out forms or making external calls, while the customer representative cannot answer another incoming call.
-If you want to read more about after call work you can check our other blog posts.
+Post-call process – refers to the work that needs to be done immediately after and due to an incoming transaction type These jobs are mostly in the form of data entry, filling out forms, or making external calls, while the customer representative cannot answer another incoming call.
+It is also one of the most important processes in the call center and minimizing this process and resolving the issue as soon as possible will give you more time to answer calls.
+However, over-optimization can lead to deterioration in your customer experience, so it is useful to be in control and planning.
+Therefore, representatives should receive training by the company accordingly.

 Average Handling Time